augustin-cramer/CALMID/README.md

 # CALMID

 CALMID is an active learning method proposed by [Liu et al. (2021)](https://www.sciencedirect.com/science/article/pii/S0950705121000411).
-It is designed to address the challenges of multiclass imbalance and conceot drift in data streams.
+It is designed to address the challenges of multiclass imbalance and concept drift in data streams.

 This repo contains a Python implementation of the model from M. Bordes and A. Cramer.
 It is compliant to the PEP8 standards.
 The repo also contains testing scripts, datasets and testing results.
 They are provided in the context of the course from the Master 2 DS (IP Paris) for which purpose the author produced this work.